akiarie/blog/_posts/2018-07-05-divine-truth.md

 who "have not soiled their garments" that they will walk with the Lord "in white, for they are worthy."
 And doing thus we are assured that the Lord will confess our names before His Father and His angels.
 (Rev 3:2-5)

+# Update (06/07)
+Reading through this article this morning again, it is clear to me that I was impassioned as I wrote it, and perhaps---but only perhaps---some of the wording could have been less condescending.
+Nonetheless, I stand with everything said here, this is not a disclaimer.